 - SOC 2 Type 2 certified with bias-elimination checkpoints at every stage

 Pricing: Free tier (no credit card required), Starter at $100/mo, Professional at $149/mo, Business at $249/mo.
-All plans require a 3-month minimum.
-Compared to retained search fees of $80K-$200K+, that's a fraction of the investment.
+Month-to-month billing is available, with discounts on annual contracts.
+Compared to retained search fees of $80K-$200K+, that’s a fraction of the investment.

 What customers say: “Pin helps me find needle-in-a-haystack candidates with real precision, like filtering by company size during someone’s tenure, so I can zero in on the right operators for a specific stage,” says Laura Rust, Founder & Principal at Rust Search.